 Once you’re committing to staying fit, you don’t want anything come between you and your workout.
 Even when you’re on a tight schedule, you find a way to fit in an exercise session.
 Fortunately, when you’re exercising at home, that’s not so hard to do.

 Commitment to fitness is a good thing as long you keep the bigger picture in mind – your health.
 Some people become so committed to their workout that they exercise when they’re sick or exhausted after a night of too little sleep.
 To be fit AND healthy, it’s important to strike a balance.
 That means making rest a part of the equation – and know when rest is the best option.
 Here’s the question.
-If you’re exhausted from lack of sleep – should you work out when you’re tired?
-Find out why a rest is the best option.
+If you’re exhausted from lack of sleep – should you work out when you’re tired and sleep-deprived?
+Find out why rest is the best option.

 Your Performance Will Be Sub-Par

 Even one night of little sleep can affect your workout.
 A study published in the International Journal of Occupational Medicine and Environmental Health showed that reaction times decrease and performance on tasks like driving and operating machinery declines.
 Cognitive function suffers too.
 It becomes harder to make decisions and memory is impaired.
 Plus, sleeplessness increases sensitivity to pain.
 That means your workout will feel all the harder even when you aren’t working as hard as usual.

 Another study showed that one night without sleep decreased performance during endurance exercise and participants had a higher perceived level of exertion.
 In other words, even though they ran a shorter distance than usual, it felt harder.

 The take-home message?
 If you work out when you’re sleep-deprived or very tired, it’s unlikely to be a productive session.